Insect Note - ENT/rsc-2 [ PDF COPY ]

 [Top of Page ]

-control method involves leaving a strip (12-18 ") of bare soil or gravel mulch around
+There is some anecdotal evidence that suggests that applying too much nitrogen fertilizer may worsen clover mite problems.
+A simple, non-chemical control method involves leaving a strip (12-18 ") of bare soil or gravel mulch around

 foundation walls.
 This plant-free zone discourages mites from migrating